Hilal bin Ali Al Sabti: Honours

 Dr. Al Sabti was blessed by His Majesty Sultan Qaboos bin Said, to be honoured with GCC Medal in Civil Service and Administrative Development, on May 1, 2019.
-He was also conferred by His Majesty Sultan Qaboos Bin Said, the Oman Civil Order (3rd class) in November 2015 along with other Excellencies, in appreciation to their active role in performing national duties.
+He was also conferred by His Majesty Sultan Qaboos bin Said, the Oman Civil Order (3rd class) in November 2015 along with other Excellencies, in appreciation to their active role in performing national duties.
 Dr. Hilal was also conferred an Honorary Fellowship by the College of Anaesthesiologists of Ireland in May 2019.

+His Majesty Sultan Haitham bin Tariq conferred him the Second Class of the Civil Order of Oman on 18 November 2024.

 Service in Medical Education

 Dr. Al Sabti held the post of Deputy Director-General for Clinical Affairs at Sultan Qaboos University Hospital from 2010 to 2013, strengthening the University Hospital’s liaison with other international universities for training, education and research.
 He was a patron of the establishment of the first Hybrid Operating room in Oman in Sultan Qaboos University.
 Dr. Al Sabti is involved in various charity projects, educational talks, health awareness campaigns, and participation in Ministry of Health, SQUH, and OMSB Committees.
 He is a member of international and local associations.